 - Preheat waffle iron to medium heat.

-- In food processor, pulse sweet potatoes until they are cut into small pieces, but not enough that they are completely blended.
+- In the food processor, pulse sweet potatoes until they are cut into small pieces, but not enough that they are completely blended.

 - Remove sweet potatoes from food processor and measure out 3 1/2 cup (any remaining can be refrigerated and added to a breakfast hash or quick dinner side dish).